 Things to Consider

 Different people can have different associations with certain colors, this can be due to personal experiences and also cultural differences.

-There are also negative associations with certain colors for example Green – Jealousy.
-However the stronger association will be the dominant one for the majority of people, so it’s not something that should affect a branding decision.
+There are also negative associations with certain colors, for example Green – Jealousy.
+However the stronger usually more positive association will be the dominant one for the majority of people, so it’s not something that should influence a branding decision.